DFHack/dfhack/docs/Lua API.rst

 :label: The string (or a function that returns a string) to display after the
     hotkey.
 :on_activate: If specified, it is the callback that will be called whenever
-    the hotkey is pressed.
+    the hotkey is pressed or the label is clicked.

 CycleHotkeyLabel class
 ----------------------

-This Label subclass represents a group of related options that the user can cycle through by pressing a specified hotkey.
+This Label subclass represents a group of related options that the user can cycle through by pressing a specified hotkey or clicking on the text.

 It has the following attributes: